10 Uses for Milk Cartons

-If you're moving, changes are high that you're going to scuff your floors as you shift furniture around.
+If you're moving, chances are high that you're going to scuff your floors as you shift furniture around.
 That's no fun for anyone, especially your deposit.
-Use cut-off milk cartons as little booties for your furniture to create a protective barrier between sharp couch, bed, and other feet and your floor.
+Cut-off milk carton "booties" for your furniture create a protective barrier between sharp couch, bed, and other feet and your floor.

 5. Collaring for bug protection

 Insects and slugs love attacking young plants, which is exactly what you don't want to happen.
 Use a cut-off milk carton to make a collar around seedlings to give them a chance to grow without being used as a snack by garden pests.
 As plants mature, you can remove the collars.